Hyundai Accent: Australia

 Australian cars were released in November 1994 available in Sprint and GX trims (three-door liftback) or LX and GLX trims (four-door sedan and five-door liftback).
 The upper-specification models (GX and GLX) had full cloth interior (as opposed to vinyl seat backings), height and lumbar support adjustments on the driver's seat, four-speaker sound system (instead of two), passenger vanity mirror, a tachometer, and power antenna as standard.
 GX three-doors also had a standard rear spoiler, while power steering was standard on all but the Sprint.
 There were also some special editions—the Classique sedan in 1995 and 1996 with anti-lock brakes and the Sportz in 1999 and 2000 with alloy wheels and a rear spoiler.
 The overwhelming majority sold were the Sprint three-door, enticing buyers with free air-conditioning, driveaway pricing and from late 1998, standard power steering.

 The facelift arrived in Australia in April 1997 with accompanying trim changes.
-The engine was a 1.5-liter G4EK SOHC unit with 91 hp.
+The engine was a 1.5-litre G4EK SOHC unit with 91 hp.
 From November 1997 onwards, this was upgraded to a twin cam (DOHC) G4FK version with 74 kW at 6000 rpm and torque of 134 Nm at 4000 rpm.
 A double overhead cam (DOHC) engine was also available in America in the Accent GT but made a more-powerful 105 hp at 6000 rpm instead.
 X3s with the DOHC engine are badged "Twin Cam".

 In Australia, the X3 proved so popular (due to its reliability and low price) that it was the third best-selling vehicle in the country in both 1996 and 1998.
-In the latter year, it achieved more than 44,000 sales (a 5.5% share of the total market), a record figure at the time, for an imported car.
+In the latter year, it achieved more than 44,000 sales (a 5.5% share of the total market), a record figure at the time for an imported car.
+It was the country's top-selling model in June 1998, briefly displacing the Holden Commodore and other large cars that had traditionally dominated the Australian sales charts.
 Between 1994 and 2000, some 200,000 X3s were sold in Australia, making it arguably the most successful imported vehicle in the country's history.